Find applications that are being accepted online

 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family’s choice where the owner agrees to rent under the program.
 This unit may include the family’s present residence.
 Rental units must meet minimum standards of health and safety, as determined by the Housing Authority.

-A housing subsidy is paid to the landlord directly by the Housing Authority on behalf of the participating family.
+A housing subsidy is paid to the landlord directly by the Housing Authority on behalf of the participating family in the Section 8 rental assistance program.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.

 The Food Stamp program is now called SNAP and is run by the USDA which is a government entity entirely different from HUD.
 In order to become eligible to apply for Food Stamps in Los Angeles California or anywhere in the United States, you will need to fill out a Food Stamp (SNAP) application for the Supplemental Nutritional Assistance Program, or SNAP application online.
 You can obtain a copy of the food stamps application from any Social Security or Human Resource office, or you can search for an online application on your state of local government website.
 Some states allow you to apply for food stamps online, or you can print out the application and turn in the completed form to your Social Security office.
 The Social Security office will help you fill out the food stamp application and send it to the food stamp office for you.